 The High & Low Gaun-sau is a sideward movement.
 However, when it changes to the Po-Pai movement, it becomes the Facade Po-pai.
 The Po-pai technique derived from the High & Low Gaun-sau is slightly different from that derived from the Kwun-sau.
-The Po-pai technique derived from the Kwun-sau is a movement of double-palm attacks from the opponent's indoor area; the Po-pai technique derived from the High & Low Gaun-sau is applied in such a way that the arm of our upper attacking palm is pressing the other arm of our opponent.
+The Po-pai technique derived from the Kwun-sau is a movement of double-palm attacks from the opponent's indoor area; the Po-pai technique derived from the High & Low Gaun-sau is applied in such a way that the arm of our upper attacking palm is pressing one the opponent's arms, and the bridge-arm of our lower attacking palm is also pressing the other arm of our opponent.
 Readers should watch carefully how the series of movements are enacted.